Why ‘Move to Heaven’ is worth the watch? This Netflix series has been the talk of the town so let’s find out what is all about.

 Realization and Recommendation

-Each death has a different story to tell and the trauma cleaners are the ones who shares the untold stories of the deceased thru the yellow container.
+Each death has a different story to tell and the trauma cleaners are the ones who share the untold stories of the deceased through the yellow container.
 The container keeps the important belongings of the deceased and returned them to their family or burns them if they don’t have relatives.